State Library is open. You must check in and carry a mask at all times during your visit. More details.

 Whether you're a beginner starting to trace your family history or a seasoned researcher looking to dig a little deeper, there are resources to access.

-Want to do your family history from home?
 Find websites from Australia and overseas that will help you with your family history research.

 Get to know State Library collections and how they can help you find out more about your family.

 Double wedding at Barambah Aboriginal Settlement, 17 May 1912

 Every house has a history.
 Discover and explore resources for tracing the history of a house and the land it's built on.
 View our video guides to learn about what information you need, and where to search for it.

 Colonial Secretary's Letters received relating to Moreton Bay and Queensland 1822-1860